melkerraad/ScheffleraMonitor/README.md

-# The Monstera Monitor - by Melker Rååd (mr224tp)
+# The Schefflera Monitor - by Melker Rååd (mr224tp)

-The Monstera Monitor is an IoT device suited for monitoring environmental conditions, specifically for plants.
-It measures temperature, air humidity, soil humidity, and lighting.
+The Schefflera Monitor is an IoT device suited for monitoring environmental conditions, specifically for plants.
+It measures temperature, air humidity, soil humidity, and lighting conditions.
 The measurements are then compared to ideal and acceptable intervals, gathered from trusted sources.
 Based on the results, a LED which is either green (ideal), yellow (acceptable) or red (poor) will light up on the device.

+---Visualization in progress, will update later---

 The hardware is relatively quick to set up, but the software aspects takes some time.
 A rough approximation of the total implementation time would be 5 hours.

 # Objective

 The idea for this device came from my personal lack of gardening experience.
 This spring, my partner has been doing an internship in another city and hence, her plants were under my care.
-However, due to my not-so-green fingers, her beloved Monstera has started looking worse and worse.
+However, due to my not-so-green fingers, her beloved Schefflera has started looking worse and worse.
 I found it difficult to cater to its needs and did not understand what I was doing wrong.
-Using the Monstera Monitor, I can utilize the power of IoT to consistently evaluate the plant's living conditions and react immediately when its condition deteriorates.
+Using the Schefflera Monitor, I can utilize the power of IoT to consistently evaluate the plant's living conditions and react immediately when its condition deteriorates.
 Therefore, the core objective of this project is to provide a plant monitoring system that alerts the user when a plant needs attention.
 Additionally, gathering data over a long period of time could provide a good data source for a more tailored care.
 For instance, one could analyze fluctuations in soil and air humidity between seasons to create appropriate watering schedules.
 I believe that this project will provide deep insights into plant needs and serve as a tool for learning how to take proper care of plants.